What skincare products do you avoid during pregnancy?

-Zyderma Clarifying Cream has been a saviour for me this pregnancy.
+Zyderma Clarifying Cream was a saviour for me during my second pregnancy.
 It contains microsilver which is anti-microbial and helps to combats breakouts before they start.
 It also helps heal them within a few days after they pop up!

 It’s so important to wear a daily sunscreen.
 During pregnancy the body produces more melanin making the risk of hyper-pigmentation higher.
 Even before my first son, I developed melasma, aka “pregnancy mask”, as a result of a hormonal change.
 Unfortunately this pigmentation under my eyes and on my upper lip darkens when I’m in the sun, and during pregnancy.

-During pregnancy (and the summer) your best best bet is to keep hyper-pigmentation at bay by wearing a daily sunscreen, my favourite is Consonant’s The Perfect Sunscreen.
+During pregnancy (and the summer) your best bet is to keep hyper-pigmentation at bay by wearing a daily sunscreen.
+My favourite is Consonant’s The Perfect Sunscreen or Coola Cucumber Matte SPF 30.
 You can also use Lactic Acid to exfoliate the skin 2-3 times per week and apply Seabuckthorn Berry Oil nightly to fade the pigmentation.
 Note: you’ll notice the biggest change after you give birth and your hormones normalize.

 Sorry to break it to you, but 75% of women get stretch marks and no one really knows why some get them, and some don’t.
 Genetics definitely play a role.
 If stretch marks are going to happen, no amount of cream or oil can really do much.
 Using a daily fatty acid rich oil, like avocado or coconut, can help to moisturize the area which helps keep skin supple.
 It will also help with itchiness, as the skin stretches.

 If you do end up getting stretch marks during pregnancy, you have a greater chance of reversing them if they are red (which means they are more superficial and new).